College of California: History

-Meanwhile, the State of California had established an Agricultural, Mining, and Mechanical Arts College in 1866, but it existed only on paper as a placeholder to secure federal land-grant funds.
-In 1867, Governor Frederick Low suggested a merger of the already-functional and land-rich but cash-poor College of California with the state college, which had money but nothing else.
-On October 9, 1867, the college's trustees reluctantly agreed to the merger on the condition that the new institution would be a complete university with a liberal arts college (the College of Letters, now the College of Letters and Science).
-They were aware the new state institution would have to be entirely secular but recognized it was more important to find some way to preserve the College of California's liberal arts educational mission as part of the new university.
+Meanwhile, the State of California established an Agricultural, Mining, and Mechanical Arts College in 1866 to qualify for federal funding under the Morrill Land-Grant Act, but the institution existed only in name.
+In 1867, Governor Frederick Low suggested combining the already-functional and land-rich but cash-poor College of California with the state college, which had money but nothing else.
+On October 9, 1867, the College of California's trustees agreed to the proposal on the condition that the new institution would be a complete university that included a liberal arts college (the College of Letters).
+The trustees knew the new university would have to be entirely secular but felt it was important to preserve their liberal arts educational mission.

-The University of California was chartered with the enactment of the Organic Act on March 23, 1868, although it continued to use the College of California's Oakland facilities while the campus at Berkeley was being built.
+The University of California was chartered with the enactment of the Organic Act on March 23, 1868.
+It continued to use the College of California's downtown Oakland facilities while the campus at Berkeley was being built.
 As legally constituted, the new university was not an actual merger of the two colleges, but was an entirely new institution which merely inherited certain objectives and assets from each of them.
 Governor Henry Huntly Haight saw no need to honor any tacit understandings about institutional continuity which the College of California people thought they had reached with Governor Low.
 As Haight himself said, "these gentlemen expected to have a good deal to say about organizing the University, but I'll see that they don't".
 As a result, only two trustees of the College of California became regents of the university and Martin Kellogg was the only faculty member of the college hired by the new university.
 The College of California had been founded and run by Protestants, who were dismayed to discover that the university's Board of Regents included several men regarded as "indifferents and skeptics", along with a Jew and a Catholic.

 By April 1869, the college's trustees were beginning to have second thoughts about their agreement to donate the college's assets to the state and disincorporate.
 Their failure to promptly comply with the agreement forced the regents to suspend the development of the university's planned campus on the college's land in Berkeley.
 To get the trustees to proceed as promised, regent John B. Felton helped them bring a "friendly suit" against the university to test that agreement's legality.
-The Supreme Court of California swiftly ruled against the college's trustees and upheld the agreement.
+The Supreme Court of California ruled against the college's trustees and upheld the agreement.
 Although another year of negotiations lay ahead, the court victory strengthened the regents' bargaining position and cleared the way for them to eventually receive the college's assets as expected.
-Twenty years later, Willey was still bitter about what he regarded as Haight's betrayal.